abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 ## 4. Install hls4ml

 Put the virtualenv in the **container filesystem**, not on the PVC.
-A venv is tens of thousands of small files; creating it on CephFS takes many minutes, and nothing after Part 2 needs it.
+A venv is tens of thousands of small files and creating it on CephFS takes many minutes.
+Nothing after Part 2 needs it.

 ```bash